Dedicated hosting service: Server management

 Dedicated hosting server providers define their level of management based on the services they provide.
 In comparison, fully managed could equal self managed from provider to provider.

 Administrative maintenance of the operating system, often including upgrades, security patches, and sometimes even daemon updates are included.
 Differing levels of management may include adding users, domains, daemon configuration, or even custom programming.

+Dedicated server hosting providers

 Dedicated server hosting providers may provide the following types of server managed support: